unccv/course_project/README.md

 Group + topic assignment details will be discussed in class.

 ### Deliverables
-A printed one page writeup with including your team name, group member names, grad/undergrad status, a "primary contact" member of your group with phone number and email listed, a one-paragraph writeup of your chosen topic, and a proposed final technology demo.
+A printed one page writeup with including your team name, group member names, grad/undergrad status, a "primary contact" member of your group with phone number and email listed, a one-paragraph writeup of your topic proposal, a proposed final technology demo, and a resume from each group member.
+If you would like to collaborate with an industry partner (list on Canvas), include the partner you would like to collaborate with.
+Given more demand than industry partners, groups will be selected for partnerships based on the quality of proposal.

 ## 2. Customer Research